Skip to main content

 |calculate||Calculate the function|

-Example Jython script that defines the function jythonTest that takes one floating point parameter:
+Example Jython script that defines the getBlockValue function that takes the name of a block as its parameter:

 The function calculate takes a number of arguments as a List<ExpressionNode>.
 We first check the number of arguments by calling the method size() and if that's correct, we get the arguments by calling the method get(index) where "index" is the index of the argument.